conradbkay/Mantella/README.md

 Allow link as [http://mantella.herokuapp.com?action=autoTrial] which would automatically create a guest account which has all premium features for 7 days.
 Migration of guest accounts to proper account should be added after this is added (settings -> set email/password)

+### Edit History

 Websocket for every update
 Look into operational transformation
 Edit history from diffs

+### Mobile Styling

+Sideways and normal orientation

+### Additional Features

 Notetaker

-Wire components together
+Wiring components together

 Animations with react-spring, dark to light mode is jarring for example

 "List view" that actually shows lists, separate from "tasks" Could have drag and drop that actually commits to project?

-See how feasable mobile (probably sideways orientation) would be

-Chat:
+### Chat

 Message with specific user, even groups

-Settings:
-Persistent default theme
-change name
+Track seen and unseen messages, show unread count on sidebar and perhaps tab name

+### User

-migrate to email/password if guest, could be in header as a "migrate" basically register page
+Persistent default theme, or just make header theme changer persistent in localstorage and user change name migrate to email/password if guest, could be in header as a "migrate" basically register page privileges for certain members, transfer to owner

-Project members:
-privileges for certain members, transfer to owner

-Statistics:
+### Statistics

 Track who completes task and when

-Custom right click
+### Bugs

+chat websocket doesn't work on heroku

+deleting project causes error

 dragging from task user to task with same user assigned is bugged

-Recurring tasks:
+### Recurring Tasks

 when they drag to completed, it should go back to no progress when the due date passes, so do a check for that on login perhaps

-deleting project causes error

-chat websocket doesn't work on heroku